CounterpartyXCP/counterparty-core/counterparty-core/tools/apidoc/blueprint-template.md

 `/v2/transactions/<tx_hash>/events`

-### ZMQ Publisher
+### ZeroMQ Publisher

-You can enable a ZMQ server by starting `counteparty-server` with the `--enable-zmq-publisher` flag.
+You can enable the ZeroMQ server by starting `counterparty-server` with the `--enable-zmq-publisher` flag.
 All events are published, each in a specific topic.
 You can subscribe to the events that interest you.
 For example in Python:

 ```